Doc assault: IMA threatens to launch countrywide ceasework

 The IMA president was speaking to reporters here after visiting the family of the doctor, Dr Deben Dutta, here on Wednesday.
 He was also accompanied by some IMA members.
 "Doctors continue to be attacked...enough is enough.

 We have reached the end point, we are not going to let this go.
 If a Central act is not enacted and the chief minister's statement does not come within 24 hours, then the government and the entire country have to remain prepared for the consequences", he said.
-The IMA chief said that the association has written to the prime minister, the home minister, the health minister and the chief minister underlining the urgent need to enact a Central law to check violence against health professionals.
+The IMA chief, also a Trinamool Congress Rajya Sabha MP, said that the association has written to the prime minister, the home minister, the health minister and the chief minister underlining the urgent need to enact a Central law to check violence against health professionals.

 Emergency services, however, were kept out of the purview of Tuesday's stir.
 The IMA chief said, another demand of the IMA was that the culprits must not be released on bail.